Billy McKinney Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The Mariners pitching staff ranks eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Mariners have the eighth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Mariners have a 3.89 team ERA that ranks ninth among all MLB pitching staffs.

-- Mariners pitchers combine to allow the first-fewest home runs in baseball (66 total, 0.9 per game).
+- The Mariners give up the fewest home runs in baseball (67 total, 0.9 per game).

-- Kirby (6-5) gets the starting nod for the Mariners in his 14th start of the season.
-He's put together a 3.24 ERA in 80 2/3 innings pitched, with 71 strikeouts.

-- The right-hander's most recent appearance was on Wednesday against the Miami Marlins, when he went six innings, surrendering no earned runs while allowing three hits.
+- The righty's last appearance was on Thursday against the Miami Marlins, when he threw 5 2/3 innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.